Quick 1888, or Quick Nijmegen as they are otherwise

 When researching for my long weekend of football and

-socialising in The Netherlands I had rapidly pencilled in a visit to Quick
+socialising in the Netherlands, I had rapidly pencilled in a visit to Quick

 while in Nijmegen as soon as I saw their cricketing pedigree and long history.
+I was running a bit late for my destination of De Goffert

-for the lunchtime kick off for the NEC v ADO den Haag game, but I thought I had
+for the lunchtime kick-off for the NEC v ADO Den Haag game.

-it still under control as I’d seen a couple of fans heading in the direction of
+I thought I had it still under control as I’d seen a couple of fans heading in the direction of the stadium.
+It was a lovely winter’s day, and the sun put De Dennen

 Sportpark in excellent light.
 The driveway past the old gates led me past the

-pitches, with the artificial cricket strip and tennis courts were to the right.
+The artificial cricket strip and tennis courts were to the right.

+The main pitch was straight ahead.
 The artificial surface was surrounded by hard standing.

 Grass banking gave the ground an enclosed feel at the top end.
 Sett back down